speechly/docs/content/release-notes/index.md

 # April 9, 2021

-- **iOS client** Version 0.3 released, includes updatde UI components and other improvements.
+- **iOS client** Version 0.3 released, includes update UI components and other improvements.
 - **Project-based login** Support for logging in using a project_id.
 This allows an application to easily switch between app_ids.

 # March 19, 2021